Yalloma100/SO2H-Phishing/README.md

 Instagram, TikTok and several other sites.

 Tested and works well with:
-Facebook, linkedin and with many more sites.
+Facebook and with many more sites.

 ## Content